The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Planning a 3 Days in Athens Itinerary

-Planning a trip to Athens can feel like a big undertaking.
-In addition to figuring out what to see and where to eat, visitors need to determine how to get there, where to stay and what to pack.
+Making a trip to Athens can feel like a big undertaking.
+In addition to figuring out what to see and where to eat, you need to determine how to get there, where to stay and what to pack.

 As you begin making your travel plans for Athens, staying organized is key.
-We recommend using our Planning Printables to stay on top of all the details!
+We recommend using our Planning Printables to track all the details!

 Best Athens Itinerary for 3 Days

 Now it’s time to jump into what to see in Athens, Greece in 3 Days!
-Our Athens Itinerary contains everything you need – including a map of attractions at the end.
+Below you will find everything you need – including a map of attractions at the end.

 DAY 1: Must-See Athens